 Calcium Hypochlorite (Cal-Hypo)

 Calcium hypochlorite is the most universal type of chlorine used to treat residential and commercial pools.
-It comes in both granular and tablet form.
-Cal-hypo is what comes to most people’s minds when they picture pool chlorine.
+It comes in both granular and tablet form. cal hypo comes to most people’s minds when they picture pool chlorine.

-Remember, Cal-hypo and Trichlor are a bad mix, so be sure to cycle out the water in your pool if you’re thinking about making the switch from one to the other.
+Remember, cal hypo and trichlor are a bad mix, so be sure to cycle out the water in your pool if you’re thinking about switching from one to the other.
+You can read my complete comparison of trichlor and calcium hypochlorite for more information on their differences.

 Still wringing your hands over the decision of which chlorine to buy?